ukrbublik/grisel/README.md

 <li><b>2015-10-01 - v2.0</b><br>
 <ul>
 <li>Now you can open popup on click on selector and close by close btn.</li>
-<li>Now jqes is focusable, you can use Tab key to focus on selector, Enter
+<li>Now grisel is focusable, you can use Tab key to focus on selector, Enter
 to open, Esc to close.
 Popup will autoclose when looses focus.</li>
 <li>Added single selection option (zero selection is allowed).</li>
 <li>Modified CSS.
 Now fully flexible popup.</li>
 <li>Added animations of open/close popup.</li>
 <li>Added many-many options to customize.</li>
-<li>Modified demo to present different features of jqes.</li>
+<li>Modified demo to present different features of grisel.</li>
 </ul>
 </li>
 <li><b>2015-10-03 - v2.1</b><br>